Subject Intent: Why Law?

 Why should I study this subject?

-Law offers you an interesting insight into the main principles of the English legal system.
+Law offers you an interesting insight into the main principles of the English Legal System.
 Law is both an interesting and challenging subject to undertake.
-The areas that you will study in the A-Level Law course have direct relevant to many aspects of everyday life.
-By studying the A-Level Law course, you will gain a solid foundation to pursue law in the future either through university or an apprenticeship.
+The areas that you will study in the A-Level Law course have direct relevance to many aspects of everyday life.
+By studying the A-Level Law course you will gain a solid foundation to pursue law in the future either through university or an Apprenticeship.

 What will I study?

 • English Legal System: Criminal Courts and Lay People, Legal Profession, Civil Courts and Funding

 • Criminal Law: General Elements, Non-fatal Offences, Fatal Offences, Property Offences, Mental Capacity Defences and General Defences

 • Law Making: Legislation and delegated legislation, Law Reform, European Law, Judicial Precedent and Statutory interpretation